TGAC/grassroots-api/docs/schema.md

 A user-friendly description of the Service.

 * **synchronous**:
 When an Operation is run, if it is able to execute rapidly it will run to completion before sending the results back.
-However some Operations can take longer and rather than the block the rest of the sytem from running, they start running and return straight away.
+However some Operations can take longer and rather than the block the rest of the system from running, they start running and return straight away.
 The system can then periodically check these running jobs to determine if they have finished successfully.
 Setting this variable to false, will declare that the Operation runs in this way.
 If this value is not set, then it will be assumed to be true and the Operation runs synchronously.

 * **operations**:
 An array of [Operation](#Operation) objects that the Service can perform.